 Microdata are sets of records containing information on individuals, households or businesses.
-We use them in official statistics to produce aggregate information (usually tables).
-Access to confidential microdata is restricted to protect the anonymity of individuals or businesses.
+We use them in official statistics to produce aggregate information, usually in table format.

 Access to confidential microdata is restricted to protect the anonymity of individualsor businesses.
 We grant access to our microdata for scientific purposes only.

-To apply for access, we first need to recognise your organisation as a research entity – a university, research institute or research department in a public administration, bank, statistical institute etc.
+To apply for access, we first need to recognise your organisation as a research entity.
+Examples include universities, research institutes or research departments in a public administration, banks, statistical institutes, etc.

-- Step 1 – Apply to have your research organisation recognised as a research entity.
-You only need to do this once (the procedure takes around 4 weeks)
+Step 1: Have your research organisation recognised as a research entity.
+This just needs to be done once and the procedure takes around 4 weeks.

-- Step 2 – Apply for access to microdata.
-Once we've recognised your organisation, you can apply for access by submitting a research proposal (the procedure takes around 8-10 weeks)
+Step 2: Apply for access to microdata.
+You can apply for access by submitting a research proposal.
+The procedure takes around 8-10 weeks.

 How are data provided?

 Depending on your access type, we will:

 Access to microdata is only valid for the period specified in the research proposal.
 At the end of the period, you must:

 - destroy any original scientific use files sent by Eurostat and any confidential data derived from the files

 - send Eurostat your research results.